clause-bielefeld/clause-bielefeld.github.io/python.md

 There are two ways of accessing the tools which are included in the Anaconda distribution: Via the Anaconda Navigator or directly using the command line.

-Anaconda Navigator is a graphical user interface (GUI) which can be used to access applications such as Jupyter Lab or the Qt Console, as well as for managing conda environments.
+**Anaconda Navigator** is a graphical user interface (GUI) which can be used to access applications such as Jupyter Lab or the Qt Console, as well as for managing conda environments.
 On Linux machines you can start Anaconda Navigator by executing ``anaconda-navigator`` in the command line.
 On Windows, you can find it in your start menu (e.g. by hitting the windows button and typing "Anaconda Navigator").

-Using the command line, many Anaconda applications can be accessed more directly and in the desired directory.
+Using the **command line**, many Anaconda applications can be accessed more directly and in the desired directory.
 For example, in Linux you can run ``jupyter-lab`` and ``jupyter notebook`` to run Jupyter Lab and Jupyter Notebook, respectively.

-To use Anaconda from the command line, it must be *initialized* in the command line interface.
+To use Anaconda from the command line, it must be **initialized** in the command line interface.
 To see if this is the case, start a Terminal (Linux / Mac) or Powershell (Windows) session.
-If conda is initialized, the prompt (see [here](teaching/cli/)) will be preceded by ``(base)``, i.e. you will see ``(base) user@host:~$``.
+If conda is initialized, the command prompt will be preceded by ``(base)``, i.e. you will see ``(base) user@host:~$``.
 This indicates that (a) conda is initialized and (b) you are currently in the default *base* environment (see next section).
 When installing Anaconda, you will be asked if conda should be initialized by default.
 If ``(base)`` is missing, you can try running the command ``conda init`` (and then restarting the terminal), or (on Windows) using the *Anaconda Prompt* (from the Start menu) instead of Powershell.

 ### Managing Environments and Installing Modules

- Anaconda includes conda, a package manager that can be used to set up separate Python environments, each containing its own version of Python and additional modules.
+ Anaconda includes **conda**, a package manager that can be used to set up separate Python environments, each containing its own version of Python and additional modules.
 Although managing environments with conda is not necessary for beginners who mainly rely on pre-installed modules from the [Python Standard Library](https://docs.python.org/3/library/index.html), it is **highly recommended** for larger projects with more dependencies.

  To manage conda environments from the command line, make sure *conda* is initialized (as indicated by the ``(base)`` prefix, see previous section). ``(base)`` indicates that you are currently in the default *base* environment.